Which anatomical term refers specifically to the region at the fr... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers specifically to the region at the front of the neck in a midsagittal section?
+Which anatomical term refers specifically to the region at the front of the neck?

 A